swiftype/objectid_columns/README.md

 column.
 It will accept a String (in either hex or binary formats) or an instance of either of those classes when assigning to the column.

+`ObjectidColumns` also allows you to use ObjectId values as primary keys; it will assign them to new records by default, and make sure `find(id)` accepts them.

 This gem requires either the `moped` gem (which defines `Moped::BSON::ObjectId`) or the `bson` gem (which defines `BSON::ObjectId`) for the actual ObjectId classes it uses.
 It declares an official dependency on neither, because we want to allow you to use either one.
 It will accept either one when assigning ObjectIds; it will return ObjectIds as